kursluzz/blog/ansible-tutorial.md

 ### Apt install application
     ansible all -m apt -a "name=vim state=present" -b -K

+### Service module
+Start apache and autostart on startup.

+    ansible all -m service -a "name=httpd state=started enabled=yes" -b -K

+### Verbose debug
+Add -vvv to see details of a command.

+    ansible all -m shell -a "ls" -vvv

 ### Run as another user
 You can pass `-u` in order to run a command as another user.
 ```